Automattic/jetpack/docs/partners/plan-provisioning-direct-api.md

 To do that, you'll make a `POST` request to the `https://public-api.wordpress.com/oauth2/token` endpoint passing with the request parameters mentioned below.

+For more detailed information about oAuth on WordPress.com, visit the [documentation on oAuth2 authentication](https://developer.wordpress.com/docs/oauth2/).

 #### Endpoint Information

 - __Method__: POST